 Generation 1: Keyword and Boolean Matching

-The oldest approach is barely AI at all.
-Keyword matching scans a resume for exact terms that appear in the job description.
+Keyword matching - the oldest approach - is barely AI at all.
+It scans a resume for exact terms that appear in the job description.
 Boolean search adds operators (AND, OR, NOT) so recruiters can build more targeted queries.
-If a job requires "Python" and a resume says "Python," it's a match.
-If the resume says "data analysis using Python-based tools," some basic parsers miss it entirely.
+If a job requires “Python” and a resume says “Python,” it’s a match.
+If the resume says “data analysis using Python-based tools,” some basic parsers miss it entirely.

-The upside is speed and transparency - you know exactly why a candidate matched.
-The downside is that keyword matching treats language as a bag of disconnected terms.
-It can't understand that "managed a team of 12 engineers" and "engineering leadership" describe the same capability.
-It also fails on synonyms, abbreviations, and role titles that vary across industries.
+Speed and transparency are the upsides - you know exactly why a candidate matched.
+On the downside, keyword matching treats language as a bag of disconnected terms.
+It can’t understand that “managed a team of 12 engineers” and “engineering leadership” describe the same capability.
+Synonyms, abbreviations, and role titles that vary across industries all break it.

 Generation 2: NLP and Named Entity Recognition